Loading data...

 Upgradable Contract

-Smart contract whose logic can be upgraded via a proxy.
+Smart contract whose behavior can be changed after deployment.

 Utility Token